 Verbal Reasoning Sample Question: Attention to Detail

-How many of the items in the left column are the same as the items in the right column?
+How many of the items in the left column are different as the items in the right column?

 |1467 Waverly Dr.||1476 Waverly Dr.|

 The correct answer is C. The following mistakes were made:

 These questions should never be skipped; they are fairly easy points.
 Common mistakes include; changing the numbers, lowercase vs. uppercase, spelling mistakes, abbreviated vs non-abbreviated, and absence or addition of punctuation.
 You can use your scrap paper to help you keep track.

 Which is the next shape in the series?